 For the second year in a row, a BWPC initiative has been matched with a student team for the UC Berkeley PH218B Evaluation for Health and Social Programs course held by Julianna Deardorff, PhD to develop an evaluation plan.
-The team of 4 will be providing support for the evaluation needs of provider engagement.
+The team of 4 provided support for the evaluation needs of provider engagement.

 MHP Student Team: